Whale meat: Species hunted

 Minke whale is one of the most common species still hunted in substantial numbers.
 Baleen whales other than the minke are endangered, though they are taken in numbers by indigenous peoples who traditionally hunt them, and more lately, the whaling nations have resumed hunting larger baleen whales openly.

 In 1998–1999, Harvard researchers published their DNA identifications of samples of whale meat they obtained in the Japanese market, and found that mingled among the presumably legal (i.e. minke whale meat) was a sizeable proportion of dolphin and porpoise meats, and instances of endangered species such as fin whale and humpback whale.
 (Blue whale DNA was also detected in the study, but researchers have attributed those findings to crossbreeding with fin whales, and that view has since been strengthened.)

 In recent years Japan has resumed taking North Pacific fin whale and sei whales in their research whaling.
 The fin whales are highly desired because they yield arguably the best quality of tail meat (onomi).
 Japanese research vessels refer to the harvested whale meat as incidental byproducts which have resulted from study.

 In Japan, the research whale meat was sold at officially published prices, but since 2011 an auction bid system has been adopted and actual realized prices have not been posted.

 The channels through which premium cuts such as fin whale tail meat are sold remain opaque.
-A report by one of the Greenpeace Japan activists who intercepted whale meat package deliveries got no further than the sentiment by one restaurateur that it would take Nagatachō (i.e. high government) connections to get it.
+A report by one of the Tokyo Two (Junichi Sato and Toru Suzuki), anti-whaling activists from Greenpeace, who intercepted whale meat package deliveries got no further than the sentiment by one restaurateur that it would take Nagatachō (i.e. high government) connections to get it.